-Taxonomy is the practise of identifying different organisms, classifying them into categories and naming them.
+Taxonomy is the practice of identifying different organisms, classifying them into categories, and naming them.
 All organisms, both living and extinct, are classified into distinct groups with other similar organisms and given a scientific name.

 The classification of organisms has various hierarchical categories.
 Categories gradually shift from being very broad and including many different organisms to very specific and identifying single species.

 For example, all of the animals in the Kingdom Animalia are split into multiple phyla (plural of phylum).
-All of the animals in the phylum Chordata are split in multiple classes such as mammals, reptiles and amphibians.
+All of the animals in the phylum Chordata are split into multiple classes such as mammals, reptiles, and amphibians.

-With new genetic data we now know that some protists are more closely related with animals, plants and fungi than they are to other protists.
+With new genetic data, we now know that some protists are more closely related to animals, plants, and fungi than they are to other protists.
 This suggests that the protist kingdom could be separated into multiple kingdoms.
 Thoughts are similar for the bacteria and archaea kingdoms.

-A phylum, plural phyla, is still a very broad classification but it splits kingdoms into several groups.
-An example of phyla from the animal kingdom is Arthropoda which includes all insects, spiders, crustaceans and more.
-All vertebrate animals belong to one phylum called Chordata.
+A phylum (plural phyla) is still a very broad classification but it splits kingdoms into multiple groups.
+An example of phyla from the animal kingdom is Arthropoda which includes all insects, spiders, crustaceans, and more.
+All vertebrate animals belong to one phylum called ‘Chordata’.
 Invertebrates are separated into many different phyla.

 A class is the next level down.
-As mentioned earlier some classes from the phylum Chordata include mammals, reptiles and amphibians.
-Arthropod classes includes the like of insects and arachnids (spiders, mites and scorpions)
+As mentioned earlier some classes from the phylum Chordata include mammals, reptiles, and amphibians.
+Arthropod classes include the likes of insects and arachnids (spiders, mites, and scorpions).

 The final two categories are genus and species.
-The genus and species that an organism belongs to is how an organism receives it scientific name.
-This naming system is called binomial nomenclature and was invented by a brilliant biologist named Carl Linnaeus.
+The genus and species that an organism belongs to are how an organism receives its scientific name.
+This naming system is called ‘binomial nomenclature’ and was invented by a brilliant biologist named Carl Linnaeus.

 An identified species is placed into a specific group in each of these categories.
 For example, the taxonomic classification of humans is: